agoose77/phd-thesis/content/2200-carbon-oxygen-14.md

 :name: dho-predicted-structures
 :width: 400px

 Energy diagram of shell-model degeneracies for integer deformation ratios in an axially deformed harmonic oscillator.
 The open circles indicate the shells occupied by valence neutrons, whilst the shaded dots denote the shells occupied by the isospin-degenerate {math}`J_z=0` nucleon pairs that form an {math}`\alpha`-particle.
-Figure taken from {cite:ps}`von_oertzen_nuclear_2006`.
+Figure taken from Ref. {cite:ps}`von_oertzen_nuclear_2006`.
 :::

 % I *think* all of these are pi bonding, from the text: